Eduardo Artés

 Eduardo Antonio Artés Brichetti (born 25 October 1951) is a Chilean educator and political figure.
-He is the leader of the Patriotic Union, which nominated him as a candidate for the 2017 and 2021 presidential elections.
+He is the leader of the Patriotic Union, which nominated him as a candidate for the 2017 and 2021 presidential elections, and in 2025 he ran as independent.
 Artés seeks the "refoundation of Chile" calling for a workers state.

 Biography

 Artés was born in the town of El Tambo, in San Vicente de Tagua Tagua.
 He comes from a peasant family with a leftist tradition, in which there were militants of the Communist Party and also a grandfather, Alfonso Artés Rosselló, with an anarchist tendency.
 He is the son of Eduardo Artés Urbina, a metal worker, and of Teresa Elena Brichetti Crovetto, who died when Artés was a year old.
 Through his mother, he is partially of Italian descent.

 In 2005 he was a candidate for senator for Santiago with support of the coalition Juntos Podemos Más.

 In 2017, Artés claimed that it was necessary to put an end to the current Constitution of Chile, and convene a Constituent Assembly, through which the people would be able to build the foundations of the country, in order to fulfill his government program.

 He was married to María Angélica Ibáñez Contreras, with whom he had two children: María Teresa, a teacher, and Patricia Alejandra Elsa, licensed in arts.